TLDWTutorials/FleschKincaidPython/README.md

-## Interview Transcript Analysis with Flesch-Kincaid Grade Leve
+## Interview Transcript Analysis with Flesch-Kincaid Grade Level

 This Python script, `assess_grade.py`, offers a simple and effective way to analyze qualitative interview transcripts and calculate the Flesch-Kincaid grade level for each participant's responses.
 It's ideal for researchers, linguists, and educators interested in readability and qualitative data analysis.